 - Company insurance

-A contingency reserve or buffer is added to projects (usually a percentage of the total project cost and time) to cover risk.
+To cover risks, add a contingency reserve or buffer to projects, usually a percentage of the project cost and time.
 This fund is used when encountering unexpected events during the project.
 You should adjust your contingency reserve to the risk level identified for the project.
-A routine, well practised project will have a lower contingency reserve than a project breaking new ground.
+A routine, well-practised project will have a lower contingency reserve than a project breaking new ground.

-Your budget will be made up of direct and indirect costs, with a small amount assigned for contingency reserve.
+Your budget will consist of direct and indirect costs, with a small amount assigned for contingency reserve.

-In addition to the top-down and bottom-up budgeting approaches, there are a number of other techniques that project managers use to create their budgets.
-These are five alternative approaches used to create budget estimates:
+In addition to the top-down and bottom-up budgeting approaches, there are several other techniques that project managers use to create their budgets.
+These are five alternative approaches used to develop budget estimates:

-- Expert Judgment: This approach uses subject matter experts (SMEs) to calculate the total cost of the project.
-This approach can be useful because, with the aid of expert knowledge and experience, you can account for factors that are not always apparent to non-experts.
+- Expert Judgment: This approach uses subject matter experts (SMEs) to calculate the project's total cost.
+This approach can be helpful because, with the aid of expert knowledge and experience, you can account for factors that are not always apparent to non-experts.

 - Supplier Bid Analysis: This approach compares bids from different suppliers to arrive at a cost estimate for the project.

 - Analogous Estimating: This approach uses history from similar projects to create an estimate.
-It looks at how much past projects cost while taking any differences with the new project into account.
+It looks at the amount past projects cost while accounting for any differences with the new project.

 Monitoring the Budget

-Once you have finished your budget and your project starts, you should regularly check actual spending against your budget estimate by using a spreadsheet, such as this Budget Analysis and Forecasting Template (MS Excel, 15 KB) developed by Brad Egeland.
-This will tell you whether the project is progressing as planned or corrective action is needed.
+Once you have finished your budget and your project starts, you should regularly check actual spending against your budget estimate using a spreadsheet, such as this Budget Analysis and Forecasting Template (MS Excel, 15 KB) developed by Brad Egeland.
+This spreadsheet will tell you whether the project progresses as planned or corrective action is needed.

 It is better to come in slightly under budget than over budget.
 Your customer will be happier, and it will reflect well on your ability to create an accurate budget and stick to it.

-Whichever budgeting approach you choose, spend time to create your budget, check it carefully, and review it often to make sure you stay on track.
+Whichever budgeting approach you choose, spend time creating your budget, checking it carefully, and reviewing it often to make sure you stay on track.